nearspears/vue-nav/README.md

 ```

 App.vue<br/><br/>
-**You can use stack.direction to control transition. 'stack.direction' is mapped from vuex state**
+**You can use stack.direction to control transition. stack.direction is mapped from vuex state**
 ```vue
 <template>
   <transition :name="'router-' + stack.direction">